nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 2: Legislative Council/README.md

 (a) The Legislative Council shall not distribute paper copies of agendas, minutes, bills, resolutions, or budgets at any scheduled official meetings.

 (b) The President of Legislative Council may provide a limited number of printed copies at meetings when deemed necessary.

+## §1.2.11 – Legislative Liaison to the Residence Hall Association
+**Enacted by 77 LCB 12 (1977, “RHA”)**

+(a) A liaison position shall exist for the Residence Hall Association (RHA), consistent with other Joint and Advisory Board positions held by Legislative Council members.
+(b) The RHA liaison shall be added to the list of liaison appointments for Legislative Council members serving on established joint and advisory boards.
+(c) One Representative-at-Large shall be appointed and ratified by Legislative Council to serve as the RHA liaison.
+(d) The RHA liaison shall sit on the RHA Executive Board and shall attend no fewer than half of all RHA meetings.